Custom Content Code Block Using HTML CSS JS

 Configuring PowerShell (shell prompt)

 In Windows PowerShell, customizing your shell prompt can enhance your development environment by providing valuable information at a glance.
-This guide walks you through configuring Windows PowerShell to display a customized prompt with the username, date, and current folder name. ## Checking for Existing Profile **STEP 1**: Before proceeding, check if you have an existing profile set up in PowerShell: ```powershell test-path $profile ``` **STEP 2**: If the result is false, create a new profile: ```powershell new-item -path $profile -itemtype file -force ``` **STEP 3**: Now, open the profile in Notepad: ```powershell notepad $profile ``` **ST
+This guide walks you through configuring Windows PowerShell to display a customized prompt with the username, date, and current folder name.
+Checking for Existing Profile STEP 1: Check for an Existing Profile Run the following command to check if you have an existing profile set up in PowerShell: powershell testpath $profile STEP 2: Create a New Profile (if needed) If the result is false, create a new profile: powershell newitem path $profile itemtype file force STEP 3: Open the Profile in Notepad Open t